 If you’re new to the world of working from home, it might feel like you’re navigating a minefield.
 A new work environment and an increase in the use of technology is enough to cause some uneasiness throughout this transition.
-However, there are many ways you make the most of working remotely.
-Those in sales are particularly hard to hit, the new world of “virtual sales” demands new skills and techniques.
+However, there are many ways you can make the most of working remotely.
+Those in sales are hit particularly hard, the new world of “virtual sales” demands new skills and techniques.

 Instead of merely adapting to the changes that have been happening lately, embrace them.
 Use the changes that have already occurred as a catalyst for more change.
-Change is seldom painless so be sure to take advantage of all of the opportunities for growth even though they can take a lot of extra effort.
+Change is seldom painless so be sure to take advantage of all of the opportunities for growth even though they can require extra effort.